-This motherboard comes in two versions, the BIW2A and the BIW2A-AT.
+This motherboard comes in two versions, the BIW1M and the BIW2M.
 The two boards share most features.
-The BIW2A-AT has two optional features, enhanced audio and TV-Out capability.
+The BIW1M has enhanced video display capability and two optional features, enhanced audio and TV-Out capability.

-Where manual content is specific to only one model you will see a reminder icon which indicates which model is being talked about.
+Where manual content is specific to only one model, you will see a reminder icon which indicates which model is being talked about.
 These are the icons: